 For while we were still helpless, at the right time Christ died for the ungodly.
 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 (Rom 5:6-8)

 One Sunday morning in the summer of 1988, I was sleeping on some grass and woke to the sound of children walking past a fence near the alley where I’d slept the night before.
 Years of bad choices and heavy drug use had caught up with me and the few weeks I’d spent living on the streets and at a homeless shelter were enough to awaken me to the despair of my situation.
 Worldly living had produced such a darkness within me, there were times I had considered suicide as a solution to end the misery that was my pathetic life.
-From the time I started using illegal drugs until that morning on the grass, I had not been living as a righteous man, but rather as the wicked that “are like chaff which the wind drives away” (Psa 1:4).
+From the time I started using illegal drugs until that morning on the grass, I had not been living as a righteous man, but rather as the wicked, which “are like chaff which the wind drives away” (Psa 1:4).
 My life at that time epitomized worldliness, as I had rejected God’s authority over my life, and that came with harmful consequences.
 By excluding Him, I had become my own worst enemy.
 Though I had excluded God from my life, He had not excluded me from His.

 The Lord loved me and humbled me by divine discipline (Heb 12:5-11).
 He caused me to suffer for my own good.
 Like the psalmist, I came to say, “It is good for me that I was afflicted, that I may learn Your statutes” (Psa 119:71).
 The Lord brought me to a place where I was helpless and ready to listen to Him.
 When my heart was broken, and I had no place to look but to Him, then Scripture my grandmother had helped me memorize when I was a little boy came to mind, and I found hope (Psa 1:1-6; 23:1-6).
 I was homeless, hurt, hungry, wearing only rags, and more thankful than I’d been in many years.
 The Lord, who allowed me to destroy my life through bad choices, forgave me and called me back to fellowship with Him (1 John 1:9).
 I welcomed His love and grace.